C-SURP Application Guidelines

 - Copy of academic transcript.
 Transcripts may be official OR unofficial.
 Transcripts must be submitted in PDF format with the online application form.

-- One letter of recommendation from a professor.
-Recommendation letters must be on university letterhead and must be submitted via email to firstname.lastname@example.org by the applicant OR the faculty member and should be labeled LastName_FirstName_Recommendation Letter
+- One letter of recommendation from a professor on official university letterhead.
+Recommendation letters must be submitted via email to firstname.lastname@example.org by the applicant OR the faculty member and should be labeled LastName_FirstName_Recommendation Letter